Holiday Calendar

 Blood Cancer Awareness Month is observed each September to raise awareness of cancers that affect the blood, bone marrow, and lymphatic system, including leukemia, lymphoma, and myeloma.
 Because these cancers do not always form a single, visible tumor, they are often first noticed through symptoms like unusual fatigue, frequent infections, easy bruising, swollen lymph nodes, or abnormal blood counts.
 Throughout September, medical and advocacy organizations share practical information on warning signs, diagnosis, treatment options, and the role of clinical trials, while also highlighting the long-term needs of patients and survivors.

-History of Blood Cancer Awareness Month
+Blood Cancer Awareness Month history

 Blood cancers affect the blood, bone marrow, and lymphatic system.
 Long before modern treatments, physicians could recognize these illnesses but did not understand their causes.